rohanstomar11/OneStop/checklist.md

 - Go to http://localhost:8000/profiles/1/ & see a specific Profile instance.
 - POST a payload to http://localhost:8000/profiles to add a new Profile.
 - PUT/PATCH a payload to http://localhost:8000/profiles/1/ to update a Profile instance.

+POSTMAN

+1. Create user
+   a)Register API (2XX)
+   i)Login api call- refresh and access token. ii) Call access token.
+401-wrong access token, 2XX for correct. iii) Use it for accessing all APIs.

+b) Register profile details
+i) POST call depending on the user type.